Pancreas transplant

 A 30% rating requires: Minimum rating.
 A 100% rating requires: For an indefinite period from the date of hospital admission for transplant surgery.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Pancreas transplant?
+What happens at the C&P exam for Pancreas transplant?

 Get a Personalized Rating Analysis